Debt Settlement vs. Debt Management—What’s the Difference

 Unlike other options to eliminate debt – such as debt settlement or bankruptcy – many people on a debt management plan find their credit improves as they progress.
-When their plan is complete and credit card debt paid is in full, they are able to pursue other financial goals, including saving for retirement, purchasing a new vehicle, or even buying a home.
+When they complete their plans and pay their credit card debt in full, they can pursue other financial goals, including saving for retirement, purchasing a new vehicle, or even buying a home.
 And because the debt is paid in full, there are no tax implications.

-Borrowers who opt for settlement may be hindered from achieving these financial goals because their credit was negatively impacted during the process.
+Borrowers who opt for settlement may not be able to achieve these financial goals because of negative impacts to their credit.
 Lenders may not be willing to give them a second chance for several years or longer.

 How Does Debt Settlement Work?

 Debt settlement, on the other hand, works quite differently.
-It is appealing to consumers because it allows them to pay back only a portion of the total debt they owe; but that comes with consequences.
+It appeals to consumers because it allows them to pay back only a portion of the total debt they owe.
+That comes with consequences, however.

 - Consumers who choose debt settlement make regular deposits into a savings account, until there is enough for the debt settlement company to negotiate lump-sum payments.

-- During this process, the debt settlement company may advise the client to stop making payments to their creditors as a tactic to get them to accept a lesser amount to settle the debt.
-This can have serious negative consequences on a borrower’s long-term financial outlook.
+- During this process, the debt settlement company may advise the client to stop making payments to their creditors.
+This is a tactic to get them to accept a lesser amount to settle the debt.
+It can have serious negative consequences on a borrower’s long-term financial outlook.

-- Once the lump sum payments are accepted, accounts are considered paid off.
+- Once creditors accept the lump sump payments, accounts are paid off.
 Yet in many cases, the drawbacks can outweigh the short-term relief.

 What are the Drawbacks of Debt Settlement?

-Allowing accounts to fall behind during the negotiation period can lead to aggressive collection efforts and cause clients’ credit scores to drop significantly.
+Allowing accounts to fall behind during negotiations can lead to aggressive collection efforts and cause credit scores to drop significantly.

-Additionally, clients may be required to pay taxes on the full amount of the forgiven debt.
+Additionally, clients may need to pay taxes on the full amount of the forgiven debt.

 Choosing between Debt Settlement vs. Debt Management